 Are House and Landscape Croton Plants the Same as “True Crotons”?

-The croton plants used as ornamental shrubs and as houseplants are in the same family as “true crotons,” but they are a different species and there are many other croton plant species.
+Croton plants used as ornamental shrubs and houseplants are in the same family as “true crotons,” but they are a different species, and there are many other croton plant species.

 The croton plants we will discuss in this article come from the Old World Tropics.

-These are the croton plants traditionally so popular in the landscape in south Florida.
+These are the croton plants that are traditionally so popular in the landscape of south Florida.

 In the past quarter of a century, they have gained popularity as houseplants, container plants, and annuals in less temperate settings.